Wherever you are, I hope this finds you well, and that you have a chance to spend time outdoors safely.

 About 90 percent of Grand Canyon National Park’s visitors head to the South Rim, the most accessible area of the park’s 1.2 million acres.
 But even here, it can be hard to know where to start, especially when traveling with children.
-I kept that in mind when writing What I Saw in Grand Canyon: A Kid’s Guide to the South Rim.
+I kept that in mind when writing What I Saw in Grand Canyon: A Kid’s Guide to the South Rim, which is illustrated with photographs by Christopher Cauble (available through Amazon and Riverbend Publishing).
 Many families have just a short time to visit the canyon.
 Where do you go?
 What opportunities are there for kids?
 How can you help your children make sense of this vast place?

 What I Saw in Grand Canyon offers a sampler of many of the things families are most likely to see during their visit to the South Rim, as well as recommendations for easy walks and hikes.
 The book’s fun checklist format provides space for kids to record their own sightings while they learn about the park’s geology, wildlife, plants, and history.
 Back at home, they can use the book to share their Grand Canyon visit with family and friends.

-The book, illustrated with photos by Christopher Cauble, is now on sale at Riverbend Publishing.
-It will soon be available on Amazon and at local bookstores.
+The book, illustrated with photos by Christopher Cauble, is now on sale at Riverbend Publishing and on Amazon.
+It will soon be available at local bookstores.